padok-team/dojo-kubernetes-security/README.md

 ### Step 1 : Exploit the app

-Check what the app contains and search how you can exploit the vulnerability.
+Check what the app contains and search how you can exploit the vulnerability it contains.

 <details>
   <summary>Hint 1</summary>